 Given there are many tourists, don’t bother with dragging around heavy water bottles.
 Buy drinks onsite, which are nice and cool!… Also, there are some lunch places scattered over the area.
 Check with your driver, on the nicest options.

-Have fun!
+Most of all: Have fun!
 You will not regret your visit to this amazing place!…

 Excited about Cambodia?
-Read my Ghost around the globe tips and tricks about Phnom Penh!
+Read my Ghost around the Globe tips and tricks about Phnom Penh!